 Stuart Booth is a powerful singer of traditional style songs and a forceful player of the Bodhran.
 His music has a strong Irish influence but it varies from old English ballads through to songs associated with the emerging tradition of the new South Africa.

-Pete Burnham is a very popular, seasoned performer with a huge repertoire of songs.
-He sings both acappella and accompanies himself on octave mandola, guitar or concertina.
+Pete Burnham sings both acappella and accompanies himself on octave mandola, guitar or concertina.
 He regularly teams up with other singers, usually contributing a strong harmony to the proceedings.
 One such collaboration with Sheila Mosley has borne fruit in the form of a CD called A Conflict of Harmonies.
-Pete is the owner/compiler of the Leicester Folk Diary.
-His travels around the clubs delivering the magazine must make him one of the most widely travelled people on the local folk circuit.
-Pete has also teamed up with Bill Wilkes to form Wilbur Promotions, presenting a number of concerts at the Y Theatre in Leicester.
-Pete, Bill Wilkes, Karen Harris and Miggy Cambell sing together under the name GU4.
+Pete inititiated the Leicester Folk Diary.
+He also teamed up with Bill Wilkes to form Wilbur Promotions.
+Pete, Bill Wilkes, Karen Harris and Miggy Cambell sang together under the name GU4.
+Still with strong connections, he attends the club less frequently since emigrating to Northumberland where he runs the Northumberland Folk Diary.

 Lyn Cooper is a singer, songwriter and good all round musician who is well known on the local folk scene.
 She is equally at home performing her own well crafted numbers, singing unaccompanied traditional songs or providing the harmonies for other singers.
 She is a sensitive guitarist, a fine English Concertina player, and isn't half bad when performing on the whistle.
 She is the leader of the Navigation Band and sometimes performs as part of an informal duet with Martin Tabraham.
 And if that wasn't enough she also dances with Anstey Royale Chalfont North-West Morris team.